 In 1956 Dad had the opportunity to move to New Iberia, Louisiana, to start a church that is now Highland Baptist Church.
 Those were great years.
 I started school and learned how to sing.
-Mom (being a good pastors wife) knew how to play the piano, and I remember well all the singing at the house and at the church.
-That gave me a love for music at an early age and by the time I had started school.
+Mom (being a good pastor’s wife) knew how to play the piano.
+I remember well all the singing at the house and at the church.
+That gave me a love for music at an early age and by the time I started school music was my dream.

 In 1960 Dad was called to a church in Baton Rouge, so we moved from New Iberia to Baton Rouge, La.
 This move was a major change for the whole family.
 We went from a small country town in South Louisiana to the state capital city and LSU!!
-I enrolled in band where I learned to play my first instrument, the trombone, but most of all I became fascinated with music theory.
-Playing was fun, but understanding what and how a tune was written intrigued me even more.
-Then all of a sudden it all changed again.
+I enrolled in band where I learned to play my first instrument, the trombone, but more than playing an instrument, I became fascinated with music theory.
+Playing was fun but understanding what and how a tune was written intrigued me even more.
+Then suddenly it all changed again.
 Because of political racial issues in Baton Rouge, Dad accepted a pastorate in the small town of Ringgold, La. a community in north Louisiana with a population of only 2500 people.

 In 1991, I had a personal encounter with God, and He told me very directly, "If you will commit your life to me, go back to South Louisiana and make things right with the people there and do what I have called you to do, I will restore your life!
 This was a very real encounter with a very Sovereign God.
 That day, I rededicated my life to serving God and started living the life He wanted me to live.
 I left the car business and Debra and I then moved to Houma in South Louisiana where I started my life anew and began the healing process from my past bitterness and disappointments.

 Dwight C. Hazelwood